-Currently Executive Director and Co-Founder, Girls on the Run Twin Cities.
-Immediately after graduating from St Bens, I moved to Washington D.C. to work for the National Association of Attorneys General.
-I first worked as a paralegal on the Tobacco Master Settlement Agreement, and then upon deciding to forego law school, moved to serve as coordinator of the National Attorneys General Training & Research Institute.
-In 2010, I returned to Minnesota to pursue my Masters in Public Health Nutrition at the University of Minnesota.
-While in graduate school, I worked for the Network for Public Health Law and create a local non-profit, Girls on the Run Twin Cities.
+Mary Uran ('06) & Master of Public Health Nutrition, University of Minnesota, currently Executive Director and Co-Founder, Girls on the Run Twin Cities.
+Immediately after graduating from St Bens, she moved to Washington D.C. to work for the National Association of Attorneys General.
+She first worked as a paralegal on the Tobacco Master Settlement Agreement, and then upon deciding to forego law school, moved to serve as coordinator of the National Attorneys General Training & Research Institute.
+In 2010, she returned to Minnesota to pursue her Masters in Public Health Nutrition at the University of Minnesota.
+While in graduate school, she worked for the Network for Public Health Law and create a local non-profit, Girls on the Run Twin Cities.
 Girls on the Run empowers girls to be joyful, healthy and confident using an experience-based curriculum that creatively integrates running.

 Erin Kelso '15 Spent the summer after graduation in Dhaka, Bangladesh studying the Bangla language through the U.S. Department of State's Critical Languages Scholarship program.
 After 8 weeks in Bangladesh, she moved to Chicago, IL where she spent a year living at St. Scholastica Monastery and teaching ESL in the Chicago area as part of the Benedictine Women's Service Corps.
 Erin just finished her MA in South Asian Studies at the University of Heidelberg in Germany.
 In April, she will be starting her PhD in Anthropology at the Freie Universität in Berlin, where she will be researching the role of religious minority women in populist movements in Pakistan.